joverandout/Web-Based-Hale-Interpreter/README.md

 # Web Based Hale Interpreter
 This is the subject of my Dissertation.
 It is a web based interpreter for my own functional programming language 'Hale'.
+The report can be found [here](https://github.com/joverandout/Web-Based-Hale-Interpreter/raw/main/Final%20report.pdf).

 ## Disclosure